 (5) Expedited service

-(c) Cancellations AGs eligible to receive expedited service who apply for program benefits during months in which cancellations are in effect shall receive expedited service.
-AGs with zero net income shall have their benefits determined within twenty-four hours, or if mitigating circumstances occur, within seventy-two hours.
-However, the deadline for completing the processing of other expedited AGs shall be five calendar days or the end of the month of application, whichever is later.
+Assistance groups eligible to receive expedited service who apply for program benefits during months in which cancellations are in effect shall receive expedited service.
+Assistance groups with zero net income shall have their benefits determined within twenty-four hours ,or if mitigating circumstances occur, within seventy-two hours.
+However, the deadline for completing the processing of other expedited assistance groups shall be five calendar days or the end of the month of application, whichever is later.
 All other rules pertaining to expedited service shall be applicable to these cases.

-The reduction, suspension, or cancellation of allotments in a given month shall have no effect on the certification periods assigned to AGs.
-Those participating AGs whose certification periods expire during a month in which allotments have been reduced, suspended, or cancelled shall be recertified.
-AGs found eligible to participate during a month in which allotments have been reduced, suspended, or cancelled shall have certification periods assigned.
+The reduction, suspension, or cancellation of allotments in a given month shall have no effect on the certification periods assigned to assistance groups.
+Those participating assistance groups whose certification periods expire during a month in which allotments have been reduced, suspended, or cancelled shall be recertified.
+Assistance groups found eligible to participate during a month in which allotments have been reduced, suspended, or cancelled shall have certification periods assigned.

 (7) Restoration of benefits